 Bonfire has no monthly fee, no storefront fee, and no platform subscription.
 You pay only the base cost of each item you sell.

 Base costs are tied to tier-based pricing — sell more units in a campaign and the per-unit base drops.
-A typical Bella+Canvas 3001 tee sits around $11.50 at low volume and can drop into the high-$9 range at higher tiers.
+A standard Gildan Softstyle tee sits around $16–18 at low volume and only eases down at higher tiers, so a single-design campaign rarely gets cheap.

 Your retail price minus the base cost is your profit.
-Bonfire takes nothing on top.
+Bonfire takes nothing on top — but that high base is the catch most first-timers miss.

 Printify's pricing

 Printify is free to start.
 The Free plan gives you the full catalog at standard base costs.
-Premium at $24.99/month unlocks up to 20% off — that same Bella+Canvas 3001 drops from $10.95 to $8.95 in the US catalog.
+Premium at $39/month unlocks discounted base costs — a Gildan Softstyle tee runs about $8.47 on Free and drops to roughly $6.00 with Premium.

-The math on Premium: if you net an extra $2 per shirt on 30 shirts/month, Premium pays for itself and starts compounding.
-Most sellers crossing 50 orders/month should be on Premium.
+The math on Premium: if you net an extra $2.50 per shirt on 30 shirts/month, Premium roughly pays for itself and starts compounding.
+Most sellers crossing 30–40 orders/month should be on Premium.

 Beyond that, there's no transaction fee.
 Your retail minus base minus shipping is your margin.